Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1688.029579,1694.520021.md

 ### Transcript

-> I don't really work on gameplay
+> I don't really work on gameplay blueprints no it's mostly I mostly do